Depth is a process

 The Beginning

-I started freediving in 2023 out of curiosity, simply wanting to try something new.
+I started freediving in 2023 simply wanting to try something new.
 But the moment I experienced depth, everything changed.
-The sensation of going deeper became more than just a physical experience.
-It became a way to understand myself.

 Building the Foundation

-As I progressed, I realized that improvement in freediving is not random.
-It requires structure, consistency, and understanding how the body adapts over time.
+As I progressed, I realized that improvement in freediving is never random.
+Real progression comes from structure, consistency, and understanding adaptation over time.

-I focused on technique, equalization, and repeatable performance.
-Not just reaching depth once, but making it consistent and controlled.
+I focused heavily on technique, equalization, and repeatable performance rather than simply reaching depth once.

 Building technique and consistency